jkobject/scDataLoader/README.md

 3. create a more complex single cell dataset
 4. extend it to your need

+## About

+the idea is to use it to train models like scGPT / GeneFormer (and soon, scPrint ;)).
+It is:

+1. loading from lamin
+2. doing some dataset specific preprocessing if needed
+3. creating a dataset object on top of .mapped() (that is needed for mapping genes, cell labels etc..)
+4. passing it to a dataloader object that can work with it correctly

+Currently one would have to use the preprocess function to make the dataset fit for different tools like scGPT / Geneformer.
+But I would want to enable it through different Collators.
+This is still missing and a WIP... (please do contribute!)

 ## Install it from PyPI

 ```bash